 The officer will add the above determinations and the factual summary of what happened to the accident report.
 Where ever you are in Maryland, the same accident form called the State of Maryland Motor Vehicle Crash Report is used.

 Sometimes the level of detail, thoroughness, and information of the report is not always great.
-It is really hit or miss when it comes to these accident reports.
+It is hit or miss when it comes to these accident reports.
 A lot of times there may only be very minimal details of what occurred or supporting evidence.
 This happens a lot with minor accidents.

 For auto accidents and any other incidents that the Maryland State Police (MSP) respond to, the Central Records Division acts as their central repository for collecting, analyzing, and distributing car accident reports and crime statistics.
-The CRD is the department who responds to any request for copies of police reports filed by a State Trooper.
+The CRD is the department that responds to any request for copies of police reports filed by a State Trooper.

 - Ten days following the date of the accident you can obtain a copy of the report from the MSP Barrack where it was filed at.
 You have to pay by check or money order a fee of $4 payable to Maryland State Police.
 (Still only $4 in 2021.)
 This document search fee is nonrefundable.
 You don't have to, but MSP recommends you call the barrack beforehand to make sure the report is ready.

 - You can also go on the MSP website and on the left side of the webpage under "Citizen Services", select the first option titled "Police Reports."
-The page you are brought to lays out the ways you can obtain police reports and at the bottom of the page is a link that takes you to the Motor Vehicle Accident Report Form.
+The page you are brought to lays out the ways you can obtain traffic accident police reports and at the bottom of the page is a link that takes you to the Motor Vehicle Accident Report Form.
 You can also access it by clicking here.
 You need to download this form, print it out, and complete it in writing.
 Once you are done, mail it with a check or money order for $4 to the address provided on the form.
 After a copy of the report becomes available, it will be mailed to you.
 You cannot request a copy of the report until ten days after the date the accident occurred.